hagsdp/Aerial_radar_pointcloud_segmentation/README.md

 - The data processing and PointNet training routines

-Only sample data files are included at this stage.
+Sample data files to be included for testing of the pipeline.

 Video demo on PointNet inference results projected into FPV camera: